SEND Local Offer details for West Earlham Junior School

 Other opportunities for learning

-At West Earlham Junior School, we offer a wide variety of extra-curricular activities.
-Details of what is currently available to our pupils can be found in the half-termly brochure, available on the website or from the school office.
-We are committed to ensuring participation for all, as set out in the Equalities Act 2010.
-This means that we will always make reasonable adjustments to ensure our clubs and activities are accessible to all, including children with disabilities and SEN. In addition to the activities available in school, many other clubs are available in the local community.
+At West Earlham Junior School, we are committed to ensuring participation for all, as set out in the Equalities Act 2010.
+This means that we will always make reasonable adjustments to ensure our extra-curricular clubs and activities are accessible to all, including children with disabilities and SEN. In addition to the activities available in school, many other clubs are available in the local community.
 Details of local activities for children with SEN and disabilities can be found on the Norfolk Local Offer website.

 Preparing for the next step